err0r-dev/Card0r/ai.md

 4. "Does this impact video generation performance?"
 5. "Should this be configurable via environment variables?"
 6. "Does this need to be persisted across sessions?"
+7. "Does this text need to use UK English spelling?"
+8. "Does this component need accessibility attributes?"

 ---

 ## Project Philosophy

 - **User Experience First**: Intuitive, beautiful, responsive
+- **Accessibility**: WCAG AA compliant, keyboard navigable
 - **Type Safety**: TypeScript everywhere
 - **Modern Stack**: Latest stable versions
-- **Performance**: Optimize for speed where possible
+- **Performance**: Optimise for speed where possible
 - **Simplicity**: Prefer simple solutions over complex ones
 - **Documentation**: Code should be self-documenting
+- **UK English**: All user-facing text uses British spelling

 ---

-Last Updated: 2025-12-23
+Last Updated: 2025-12-24
-Version: 1.2.0
+Version: 1.3.0